 The term sustainability is commonly used with reference to the need for responses to climate change, or to 'sustainable development' from the 1980s onward, which prompts our attention also for future effects.
 More recently, sustainability is associated with the framework of the 2030 Agenda and the Sustainable Development Goals.
-The term 'sustainable migration' may thus be put productively into dialogue with ongoing debates in policy circles surrounding the Sustainable Development Goals' the ongoing processes towards a Global Compact for Migration and a Global Compact on Refugees, as well as with long-standing academic debates on the migration-development nexus to climate change, or to 'sustainable development of the sustainable processes.
+The term 'sustainable migration' may thus be put productively into dialogue with ongoing debates in policy circles surrounding the Sustainable Development Goals', the ongoing processes towards a Global Compact for Migration and a Global Compact on Refugees, as well as with long-standing academic debates on the migration-development nexus.